djalbat/necessary/README.md

 Finally, log files are rolled over every night.
 So `./log/example.log` would become `./log/example.28-01-2018.log` and a new `./log/example.log` file would be started at midnight.

-* The `rc()` function parses a JSON runtime configuration file of a certain format and provide the information by assigning it to itself:
+* The `rc()` function parses a JSON runtime configuration file of a certain format and provides the information by assigning it to itself:

 ```js
 rc();